tuchuants/CSharpLesson/README.md

 ﻿## F&Q

 ### Why `Lession`?
 Just a spelling error.
-Will be fix in future.
+Will be fixed in future.